 Loss of Privileges is a disciplinary action excluding a student from participating in certain activities or enjoying certain privileges for a prescribed period or time.
-Loss of privileges may include:
+Loss of privileges may include, but is not limited to:

-a.
-Removal from campus living quarters or other University housing b.
-Relinquishing a student office c.
-Loss of such other privileges as may be consistent with the offense committed and the rehabilitation of the student.
+- a. removal from campus living quarters or other University housing; - b. relinquishment of a student office; c. loss of such other privileges as may be consistent with the offense committed and the rehabilitation of the student.